theFutureGuy/Dear-Diary/README.md

-Got it, you'd like to change the name "JANKO" to "Blogger" throughout the documentation.
-Here's the modified version:

 ## Blogger CMS

 Blogger is a content management system that allows you to sign up for an account and create a post.
 You're to provide the post body in markdown format (Blogger will parse the markdown into text).